 - Teaching interests

-Jamie is a Fellow of the UK's Higher Education Academy (FHEA) and is an advocate of discussion leadership; to this end he draws extensively upon case studies to engage the learner and facilitate the detailed discussion and analysis of contemporary and classic management issues.
+Jamie is a Fellow of the UK Higher Education Academy (FHEA).
+He is an advocate of discussion leadership and draws extensively upon case studies to engage learners and facilitate the analysis of contemporary and classic management issues.

-His teaching draws upon his industrial experience and includes courses in International Strategy, Global Supply Chain Management, Strategic Operations Management and Performance Measurement for undergraduate, postgraduate and MBA programmes.
+His teaching draws upon his industrial experience as well as theory and includes courses in Business Operations, International Business, and Supply Chain and Logistics for undergraduate, postgraduate and MBA programmes.

-Additionally, he has taught extensively on Executive Education courses for organisations including Nestlé and the Post Office, as well as on many tailored courses for smaller organisations.
+Additionally, he has taught extensively on Executive and Professional Education courses for organisations including the NHS, Nestlé, the Post Office, as well as on many tailored courses for smaller organisations.